xuanthudao/assignment-2--human-centered-design--mwd-270--spring-2021/README.md

 * Place all JavaScript in `app.js`.
 * Place all images in the `img` folder.
 * Do not remove any of the `.gitignore` files.
+* The axe plugin must report no errors.
+* ESLint must report no errors.
+* HTML must be fully valid.
+* StyleLint must report no errors.

 ---